Affiliate links on Android Authority may earn us a commission. Learn more.

 What really puts the Samsung Galaxy SmartTag ahead of other portable trackers is the company’s current footprint in the industry.
 The SmartTag isn’t only being tracked by your smartphone, but also by any other Samsung device out there that has the SmartThings app installed.
+It works similarly to Apple’s Find My network.
 Other Samsung handsets will connect to the tracker in the background via Bluetooth LE.
-If a Samsung user walks by your tracker, the location will be updated.
-Having this feature is huge considering Samsung continues to dominate the smartphone market.
+If a Samsung user walks by your tracker, it will update its location.
+Having this feature is huge, considering Samsung continues to dominate the smartphone market, only second to Apple.

 What’s not so good?